james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 - You need to share modules between the machine and Kubernetes versions of a charm.

 For a relation library,
-it may still be worthwhile to use a charmcraft lib, since the library may be associated with a single charm, and there is existing infrastructure and documentation supporting this pattern.
+it may still be worthwhile to use a Charmcraft lib, since the library may be associated with a single charm.
+There's also infrastructure and documentation that supports this pattern.
-However, the reasons listed above should take priority even in this case.
+However, even in this case, the reasons listed above should take priority.

 (python-package-name)=